rmccrear/codex-lv3-may-2025/week3/project-guide-show-me.md

 ## Instructions

-- Create a new Vite + React project using the command: `npm create vite@latest clicker-game -- --template react`
+- Create a new Vite + React project using the command: `npm create vite@latest`
 - Navigate to the project folder: `cd clicker-game`
 - Install dependencies: `npm install`
 - Start the development server to verify setup: `npm run dev`